E-mail Me, feed back appreciated.

-What is the smallest positive integer that leaves a remainder of 1 when divided by 2, remainder of 2 when divided by 3, a remainder of 3 when divided by 4, … and a remainder of 9 when divided by 10?
+8. What is the smallest positive integer that leaves a remainder of 1 when divided by 2, remainder of 2 when divided by 3, a remainder of 3 when divided by 4, and so on up to a remainder of 9 when divided by 10?

 The answer to this, (along with #9 & #16,) was sent to me by Dave Blackston who visited me from fark.com (then corrected by Daya Chand)...